The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 ❌ The Problem:

-Pharmacology is one of the most failed areas of the exam.
+Pharmacology is one of the most failed sections on the LPN NCLEX exam.
 Students often feel overwhelmed by drug names and skip over the topic.

 ✅ How to Avoid It:

-- Learn drug classes, not just individual drugs
+- Learn drug classes, not just individual names

-- Use mnemonics and flashcards for quick recall
+- Use flashcards and mnemonics for quick recall

-- Master high-alert drugs like insulin, warfarin, and opioids
+- Focus on high-alert meds: insulin, warfarin, opioids

 🧠 Mistake #5: Cramming Before the Exam